petr-tichy/azure-auto-recover/README.md

 # Azure Linux Auto Recover

-This is not production ready!!
-**BETA!!**
-Still to be further tested!!

 The Azurer Linux Auto Recover (ALAR) tool is a set of bash scripts that allow a Linux VM to be automatically recovered if the OS does not boot correct.